bml-research/data_analysis/data/data_01_index.md

 Tidying data is a common method of relating a dataset's meaning to its structure.
 Depending on how rows, columns, and tables are matched with observations, variables, and types, a dataset might be unorganized or well-organized.

 Rules for tidy data:
-- Each dataset should have a single column
+- Each dataset should have a single table
 - Each feature/variable should have its own column
 - Each observation must have its own row
 - Each value must be in its own cell